 “Let’s move away from this ‘there is no I in team’, to ‘teams are made of nothing but I’s that just want to fit in’”.

-When you shore up an operational flaw, it immediately relieves pressure on the interpersonal relationships in the team dynamic; it puts cartilage back in between the bones and reduces the friction.
+When you shore up an operational flaw, it immediately relieves pressure on the interpersonal relationships; it puts cartilage back in between the bones and reduces the friction.

 Everyone’s decision matrix is invisible to everyone else.
 When you can make that invisible piece visible, it can help take care of the individual I’s that make up your team.